codechefmarc/localist_drupal/README.md

 kint($localistManager->getTicketInfo($localistID));
 ```

-This function will return an array of tickets that contains a lot of fields, but the most relevant ones are:
+This function will return an array of tickets, with each ticket containing many fields, but the most relevant ones are:

 | Key         | Type    | Description            |
 | ----------- | ------- | ---------------------- |